Skip to content

 Building for Other People

-This is no longer a story about learning to code.
-It never really was.
-It is a story about learning to build internet businesses with AI as the lever, and about getting fast enough that the cost of trying collapsed.
+By now this has stopped being a story about learning to code.
+It never really was one.
+What it is about is learning to build internet businesses with AI as the lever, and getting fast enough that the cost of trying just collapsed.

 That speed is the whole point now, because today I take the same machine and point it at other people's problems.
 This is the work I actually want to be doing.
-Helping people with product development, with websites and web services, with the unglamorous infrastructure under a real product, and with the growth that comes after launch.
-Not as a side effect of building my own portfolio, but as the thing itself.
+Product development, websites and web services, the unglamorous infrastructure under a real product, the growth that comes after launch.
+For other people now, as the main work, with my own portfolio standing behind it as the proof.

 Opal and Ore, an online store and brand for an independent artist, is what that looks like in practice.
 It is client work.
 I built it and I keep it running, the e-commerce, the payments, the admin, the infrastructure, while the artist runs the business on top.
 That is the model.
 Someone has an idea, or a product that needs to grow.
 I can name it, brand it, prototype it, deploy it, wire up payments, write the legal pages, build the SEO, and find out whether anyone cares.
 Fast, and solo.